 A 2009 study published in Rheumatology found that 72 percent of those who would later receive an ankylosing spondylitis diagnosis reported back pain as their first symptom.
 Since back pain is a common complaint among the general population — it’s estimated up to 80 percent of people will experience low back pain at some point — it can be difficult to distinguish between spondyloarthritis-induced back pain versus some other form.

 Back pain in spondyloarthritis is a specific type called inflammatory back pain.
 Several aspects of inflammatory back pain distinguish it from other kinds.

 While inflammatory back pain is the hallmark of spondyloarthritis, pain in other joints can also occur.

 Sacroiliac joint syndrome (SI joint syndrome or sacroiliitis) is a form of pain that affects the buttocks and the surrounding area, such as the thighs.
 Buttock pain may also cause difficulty sitting for long periods of time.
-In one study, 46 percent of people with ankylosing spondylitis reported SI joint syndrome as their first symptom.
+In the 2009 study in Rheumatology, 46 percent of people with ankylosing spondylitis reported SI joint syndrome as their first symptom.

 In the 2009 Rheumatology study, peripheral arthritis in the joints of the arms and legs was reported by 67 percent of people as an early symptom.
 Of those, 38 percent reported that peripheral arthritis started in the upper limbs, while 29 percent reported it starting in the lower limbs.

-Neck pain is a less common symptom, but between 6 percent and 11 percent of people with ankylosing spondylitis reported it as an early symptom.
+Neck pain is a less common symptom.
+In the 2009 study, between 6 percent and 11 percent of people with ankylosing spondylitis reported it as an early symptom.

 While back pain indicates to many people they may have a musculoskeletal issue, other early symptoms associated with spondyloarthritis may affect parts of the body outside the joints — or affect the body as a whole.